 This is how the global breaking community got online and got busy

 Once underground and hard to find, the internet brought breaking to the masses.
-We look at six ways breaking changed after it went online.
+We look at six ways breaking changed after it hit the web.

 01